CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Disc evolution model

 In order to be hydrodynamically stable, the width of the trap should be at least a scale height $w_{\rm gap} \geq H(R_{\rm gap})$ \citep{Lin_1993,Dullemond_2018}.
 For consistency we follow \citet{Kalyaan_2021,Kalyaan_2023} and used $w_{\rm gap}=\sqrt{2}H(R_{\rm gap})$ (noting that our definition of $w_{\rm gap}$ differs from theirs by a factor $\sqrt{2}$).
 To ensure that traps of this width are resolved with several grid elements requires small $\frac{\Delta R}{w_{\rm gap}}$.
 Since (in general) $\frac{\Delta R}{w_{\rm gap}} \leq \frac{\Delta R}{H(R_{\rm gap})} = h_0^{-1} \left(\frac{R_{\rm gap}}{R_0}\right)^{-1/4} \frac{\Delta R}{R_{\rm gap}}$, and the flaring is small (i.e. $R^{1/4}$ is a fairly weak function of R, so $\left(\frac{R_{\rm gap}}{R_0}\right)^{-1/4}\sim1$), then a sufficiently small $\frac{\Delta R}{R} < h_0$ should suffice at all radii.
 Hence a logarithmically spaced grid is the natural choice for this case, rather than the more computationally efficient (for solving the viscous diffusion equation) $\Delta R \propto R^{1/2}$ which provides insufficient resolution at small radii and was thus found in testing to make close-in traps artificially leaky.

 Previous work by \citet{Stadler_2022} suggests that $A \gtrsim 3$ is needed to effectively trap pebbles, though somewhat lower values will still perturb the dust density profile.
 We used a fiducial $A=10$ in order ensure we are comfortably in this regime, without creating very steep gradients that slow down the computation.
 The gap depth is commonly related to the equivalent mass of planet that would open that gap \citep[e.g.][]{Kanagawa_2017}.
 However, some caution is needed about making such interpretations.
-Firstly the \citet{Kanagawa_2017} parametrization is based only the viscous criterion on which the planet can clear the gap faster than viscosity refills, however an alternative limit is the thermal criterion \citep{Lin_1993} whereby the Roche radius of the planet should exceed the disc gas scale height.
+Firstly, the \citet{Kanagawa_2017} parametrization represents the viscous criterion, namely how quickly the planet can clear the gap relative to the viscous process that act to refill it; however, an alternative limit is the thermal criterion \citep{Lin_1993}, whereby the Roche radius of the planet should exceed the disc gas scale height.

 Moreover, in models that solve the full \citet{Smoluchowski_1916} equation for coagulation \citep[e.g. \textsc{dustpy}][]{Stammler_2022}, dust traps are known to be leaky \citep{Drazkowska_2019,Stammler_2023}: the small grains produced by collisional fragmentation in the trap are dragged with the gas - or more importantly diffuse - across the gap.
-Although we do not model the production of small grains by fragmentation in detail, since we employ a fixed $f_{\rm small}$, our traps will still have a population of small dust that follows the concentration of the large dust grains.
+Although we do not model the production of small grains by fragmentation in detail, as we employ a fixed $f_{\rm small}$, our traps will still have a population of small dust that follows the concentration of the large dust grains.
 Thus the two-population model will produce diffusive leaking through the gap with a flux proportional to the diffusivity and the concentration gradient of the small dust:

 However, by construction, the fixed $f_{\rm small}$ of the two-population model does not account for this diffusive flux in determining how much of the dust is `small' and susceptible to leaking and therefore our models will underpredict the proportion of the dust that is vulnerable to leaking.
 This caveat is not prohibitive to us modelling the transport of volatiles to the inner disc - so long as we are mindful of the fact that our gaps are potentially only producing the dust fluxes expected from a somewhat deeper gap.
 Consequently we refrain from reading too much into how the depth affects our results, or trying to equate our gap depth to a certain planet mass.